News

-X‑rays also known as radiographs, are an essential part of any dental treatment plan.
+X‑rays – also known as radiographs – are an essential part of any dental treatment plan.
 They are used to diagnose and prevent problems.
+So while you might not have any specific complaints, it’s an important diagnostic tool that can help your dentist to spot signs that something might be amiss, even if it isn’t causing you any discomfort yet.

 X‑rays are able to detect decay under fillings or between teeth in areas that are not visible to the naked eye, as well as showing abscesses and infections in the roots of teeth.
 They also enable the dentist to determine the level and health of bone present in your jaw.